|

 Simple and quick to

-side-by-side seating, affordable costs, and best of all, the ZODIAC is
+side-by-side seating, affordable costs, and best of all, the Zenith is

 available as a durable all-metal kit that you can quickly build yourself - with